 Remember that the advance must be paid back before you receive any royalties.
 Many traditionally published authors never see another penny after their advance.
 You may only receive royalty reports once every six months, which can be a long time to wait to find out if and how well your book is selling.

 Whether to pursue a traditional publishing deal for you and your book is a personal decision based on a list of factors that will be particular to you.
+Understanding these myths about traditional publishing will help you be informed about your options.
+If you do secure an offer, be sure you have the proposed contract vetted by a lawyer.
+Your lawyer.
+You want to be sure a lawyer looking after your interests, and your interests alone, has a chance to review the contract.

 Interested in what the data says about the traditional publishing book market?
 Check out this report from one of our favourite resources: authorearnings.com.